Freeing the Green

 Hensley says, “Removing this infrastructure from federal ownership presents an enormous opportunity to secure water supply, economic, recreation and conservation wins for the region.
 I look forward to what lies ahead."

-Since this work began, TNC and its partners have seen the hard work pay off.
-While most of Lock and Dam #6 was removed at the outset, spring rains caused high-water conditions that, at the time, required the crew had to wait until later in the summer for lower water levels that would allow for foundation removal and re-contouring the river bottom.
-TNC and partners also began preparing to remove Lock and Dam #5, about 14 miles downstream from the site of the former Lock and Dam #6.
-This process includes gathering data that will shape and inform a feasibility analysis and, eventually, the removal of another dam.
+TNC and its partners are now preparing to remove Lock and Dam #5, about 14 miles downstream from the site of the former Lock and Dam #6.
+This process includes gathering data that will shape and inform a feasibility analysis and, eventually, the removal of the dam.